JaredWright/chipsec_integration_tests/README.md

 ## WARNING

 Do not build or run this extension on a production environment!
-Chipsec is inteded as a testing tool that intentionally opens massive security holes in your platform to perform invasive testing.
+Chipsec is intended to be a testing tool that intentionally opens massive security holes in your platform to perform invasive testing.

 ## Usage